 To honour the essence of this day, we have various immersive programs available that celebrate authentic Japanese culture.

-For students in New South Wales and Australian Capital Territory, we have a vibrant Japanese Infusion program presented by Aiko Shiga, who wonderfully brings Japanese culture to life.
-Aiko engages with the students through the use of puppets, songs, games and storytelling and in the process, teaches children about Japanese traditions, customs, seasons and celebrations.
+For students in New South Wales, we have a vibrant Japanese Infusion program that wonderfully brings Japanese culture to life.
+The presenter engages with the students through the use of songs, games and storytelling and in the process, teaches children about Japanese traditions, customs, seasons and celebrations.

-Students in Queensland can enjoy the pleasures of Japanese Dance with Junko.
-Junko is an experienced choreographer, teacher and art director, who will teach students about traditional Japanese dance styles through her performances and workshop sessions.
-To get a sense of traditional Japanese fashion and style, students will also have the opportunity to learn the art of Kimono dressing and will be in awe of the beautiful and colourful Kimonos that Junko wears.
+Students in Victoria can enjoy the pleasures of Japanese Calligraphy and Japanese Ink Painting.
+Junko is an experienced artist, teacher and calligrapher, who will teach students about traditional Japanese brush ink styles through her performances and workshop sessions.
+To explore the delicate art, students will have the opportunity to create their own pieces and will be in awe of the beautiful and profound landscapes that Junko creates.

 Also known as Armistice Day, November 11th commemorates the 11th hour of the 11th day of the 11th month when the guns on the Western Front fell silent, marking the end of the First World War.
 This was formalised by the signing of the Armistice, an agreement made between the Allied Powers and the Central Powers to end all military operations and hostilities.
 Remembrance Day is recognised by Australia and other allied countries including New Zealand, Canada and the United States.
 It is a day to reflect on the sacrifices made by the soldiers at war and is commonly facilitated by a minute of silence.